redstonulo/redstonulo.github.io/README.md

  - Csiakalász
  - Nyászokeányi
  - Thīrachti
+ - Csewesixséle

-Also, there is going to be all sorts of tools like a text-to-IPA converter ("Hwêledu" -> ['ʰweˑlɛðy]).
+Also, there is going to be all sorts of tools like a text-to-IPA converter for my conlangs ("Hwêledu" -> ['ʰweˑlɛðy]).

 Maybe I'm even going to host some games there, like this idea of 16x16 chess I once had in the middle of the night.
 Who knows.